happybydefault/prettytest/README.md

 # prettytest

 `prettytest` is an extremely simple Golang program (~80 LOC) to have pretty, colored output for Go tests.
 It takes the exact arguments of `go test`, as it's just a wrapper that calls your local `go` binary.

+`prettytest ./... -v` is equivalent to `go test ./... -v`.

 ## Installation